 Peace Corps Celebrates African American History Month

-WASHINGTON, D.C., February 1, 2008 - The Peace Corps will join Americans across the globe to celebrate African American History Month in February.
-The agency will participate by recognizing the countless contributions of African Americans Volunteers, whose service to others continues to help promote peace, friendship, and understanding around the world.
+WASHINGTON, D.C., February 3, 2008 - The Peace Corps joins Americans across the globe to celebrate African American History Month throughout the month of February.
+The agency will participate by recognizing the countless contributions of African-American Volunteers, whose service to others continues to help promote peace, friendship, and understanding around the world.

-Currently, 239 African Americans are serving as Peace Corps Volunteers throughout the world.
-Thirty-four percent of African American Volunteers serve as educators, another 29 percent work in the health sector.
-Others focus on business, environmental, agricultural and urban development projects.
+Currently, 215 African Americans are serving as Peace Corps Volunteers throughout the world.
+Thirty-five percent of African-American Volunteers serve as educators, another 31 percent work in the sector of health and HIV/AIDS.
+Others focus on business, environment, agriculture, youth, and community development projects.

-There are 125 African American Volunteers currently serving in 25 countries in the African region.
-Additionally, 76 are serving in Latin America, the Caribbean or the Pacific, and 38 are serving in Europe or Asia.
-With nine Volunteers each, Kenya and Morocco have more African American Peace Corps Volunteers than any other Peace Corps country.
+There are 119 African-American Volunteers currently serving in 24 countries in the Africa region.
+Additionally, 59 are serving in Latin America, the Caribbean or the Pacific, and 37 are serving in Europe or Asia.

-These Volunteers hail from 32 states across America, as well as the District of Columbia.
-Most are from California, representing eight percent of African American Peace Corps Volunteers.
-North Carolina and Georgia tie for second, each producing seven percent of African American Volunteers.
-There are seven African American Volunteers older than 50, with the oldest at 78 years old.
+These Volunteers hail from 33 states across America, as well as the District of Columbia.
+Most are from California, which represents 10 percent of African-American Peace Corps Volunteers.
+Maryland and Pennsylvania come in second and third, producing 18 and 14 African-American Volunteers, respectively.
+There are four African-American Volunteers older than 50, with the oldest being 70 years old.

 # # #